No one really prepares you for this part.

 What’s Actually Changing

-- your system turns “on” faster
+- your system turning “on” faster

 - stays there longer